RayBenefield/Forge-Dev-Kit/feature-requests.md

  - **Set the name of a NavPoint with a number** - With as many numbers as we have access to now, using NavPoints to visually display those numbers would be SUPER helpful
+ - **Add more conditions to multi** - Having things in Multi like Number:Checking could prove to be very very valuable moving forward